 All providers--not just Twilio--are impacted equally by this fee that Verizon is instituting.
 Twilio has made the decision to pass along the fee without any markup.

 Do I need to do anything, like change my Twilio numbers or account configuration?

 No, you do not need to make any changes to your Twilio account or phone numbers.
-After the service goes live, all your long code traffic to Verizon Wireless will automatically begin sending via the new 10DLC service.
+As of January 29, 2020, all Twilio long code traffic to Verizon Wireless automatically begun sending via the new 10DLC service.

 Will this change my Twilio phone numbers?

 No, this new service does not cause any changes to your Twilio phone numbers.
 This change only affects cost and delivery quality for long code SMS & MMS to the Verizon network.

 The term "10-digit long code" (10DLC) refers to standard US/Canadian local phone numbers, such as those Twilio offers, which are 10 digits long including the area code.

 If I use short codes today, should I move to long codes now?